Heat beat 76ers 99-90 in Game 6 to advance to East finals

 Max Strus had 20 points and 11 rebounds for the Heat.
 Even another abysmal night from 3-point range — Miami missed 21 of 28 attempts —- failed to matter.

-Embiid again gutted out a postseason game in his mask (right orbital fracture) and with torn ligaments in his right thumb after he was only cleared to return last week from a concussion.
+Embiid again gutted out a postseason game in his mask (right orbital fracture) and will have surgery on torn ligaments in his right thumb.
+He was only cleared to return last week from a concussion.
 He held the back of his head after he knocked it on the court after a fall late in the second quarter.
 Embiid still played 22 minutes in the first half and scored 14 points.

+“Joel, my guy.
+My brother.
+Who I’d pick for MVP,” Butler said.
+“It feels good to beat him.
+I’m not going to lie to you.
+I’ve got a lot of love for this city.
+A lot of love for guys in that locker room.
+So any time you get to beat a former team, it’s special.”

 Embiid missed the first two games of the series as he recovered from the concussion.
 The Sixers lost both games in Miami.
 Would a healthy Embiid have made a difference?
 Maybe not but it’s still another sudden end to the All-Star cornerstone who has yet to taste a conference final.
 Maybe he would have played in one or two had Butler stuck around.